UDST/pandana/docs/source/index.rst

 Pandana
 =======

-Pandana is a neologism representing Pandas Network Analysis.
+Pandana is a Python library that calculates super-fast accessibility metrics and shortest paths, using contraction hierarchies.
+The numerical code is in C++.
+Pandana stands for Pandas Network Analysis.

-Pandana performs hundreds of thousands of network queries in under a second (for walking-scale distances) using a Pandas-like API.
-The computations are parallelized for use on multi-core computers using an underlying C/C++ library.

 v0.5, released July 22, 2020